 - Not all the tools required for the assembly come with the gym;

-- Ab harness and ankle cuffs not included.
+- Ab harness and ankle cuffs are not included.

 Bowflex Xceed Summary

 The Bowflex Xceed is a home gym equipped with a power rod resistance system that offers a weight resistance of up to 210 lbs (95 kg).
-It has four main workout stations, an adjustable seat, and the possibility of executing more than 65 gym-quality exercises.
-Due to its reduced number of pulleys, it costs considerably less than other Bowflex home gyms.
-However, it’s still a fantastic fitness machine, with an outstanding price/quality ratio.
+It has four main workout stations, an adjustable seat, and the possibility to execute more than 65 gym-quality exercises.
+Due to its reduced pulleys, it costs considerably less than other Bowflex home gyms.
+However, it’s still a fantastic fitness machine with an outstanding price/quality ratio.